thatrevguy/windows_firewall/README.md

 #####`networks`
 Determines what variable name is used to load firewall rules from hiera.

+#####`postrun_facts`
+Determines whether or not to run "puppet facts upload" if a configuration change occurs.
+Valid values are 'true' and 'false'.

 ###Rule Parameters

 **Available parameters for rule definition:**